-If your tracking is set up properly, you should see that Google Analytics compiles the demographics of your site visitors.
-This information can give you a significant idea of you are visitors are and what are some of their interests.
+If your tracking is set up properly, you should see that Google Analytics compiles your site visitors’ demographics.
+This information can give you a significant idea of your visitors and what are some of their interests.
 Let’s dive a little deeper into the reports.

-The three to focus on is Demographics, Interests and Geo, but feel free to explore the other tabs as they hold additional information that could be useful depending on your marketing strategy.
+The three to focus on are Demographics, Interests, and Geo, but feel free to explore the other tabs as they hold additional information that could be useful depending on your marketing strategy.

 A quick note on gender, Google Analytics separates gender by what it knows about you, the visitor.
-It goes by how you wish to identify yourself not your biology.
-You ask why this is important?
-If you are marketing something for female or male biological parts, some of your gender audience may identify as one gender or another so the numbers might be skewed.
+It goes by how you wish to identify yourself, not your biology.
+Why is this important?
+If you are marketing something for female or male biological parts, some of your gender audience may identify as one gender or another so that the numbers might be skewed.
 Something to keep in mind.

 Both Age and Gender have the same information categories.
-Within these sections, you can see bounce rates, average number of pages and average time on the site.
+You can see bounce rates, the average number of pages, and the site’s average time within these sections.
 If you have Conversion Goals set up, you can also see how each group converts (more on how to set them up later).

 The information in the first column is also clickable.
-If you are in the Gender tab, and you click on Female, you will then be brought to a table that breaks down the age groups for females.
-You click again and it will show you additional categories that they fall into, for example, Arts & Entertainment.
+If you are in the Gender tab and click on Female, you will then be brought to a table that breaks down the age groups for females.
+You click again, and it will show you additional categories that they fall into, for example, Arts & Entertainment.
 You can also drill down under the Age category if you click on an age group.
-This will give you the make, female breakdown for that age group and click again for the additional categories.
+This will give you the make, female breakdown for that age group, and click again for the additional categories.
 Pretty cool, right?
-Next we’ll talk a little bit about what’s under the Geo tab.
+Next, we’ll talk a little bit about what’s under the Geo tab.
 We’ll come back to Interests as that is a bit more complicated.

-Interests is probably the most in depth demographic report in Google Analytics and arguably the most useful with respect to digital marketing.
-This tab gives you details about your audience beyond location, age and gender.
-Interests is broken into three categories, Affinity Categories, In-Market Segments, Other Categories.
-On the surface those titles will make your eyes roll back into your head, however, once you learn how the data is broken down, the titles are less ambiguous.
+Interests are probably the most in-depth demographic report in Google Analytics and arguably the most useful for digital marketing.
+This tab gives you details about your audience beyond location, age, and gender.
+Interests are broken into three categories, Affinity Categories, In-Market Segments, Other Categories.
+On the surface, those titles will make your eyes roll back into your head.
+However, once you learn how the data is broken down, the titles are less ambiguous.

 In-Market Segments breaks down your audience by product purchase interests.
 Going back to shoppers, what are they shopping for, Apparel, Travel, Shoes?
 These are the categories in which your audience has made some interaction.
 This is valuable when you want to target specific lookalike audiences.

 Other Categories is a further breakdown of the Affinity Categories.
-Here you can see that Media & Entertainment visitors are interested in Celebrity News and TV Reality Shows and even Hip-Hop music.
-Of course, past performance doesn’t necessarily predict future performance but unless you are looking for completely shift your target audience there is a good chance that this will stay pretty consistent.
+You can see that Media & Entertainment visitors are interested in Celebrity News and TV Reality Shows, and even Hip-Hop music.
+Of course, past performance doesn’t necessarily predict future performance.
+Still, unless you are looking to shift your target audience completely, there is a good chance that this will stay pretty consistent.

-If you are pretty on top of things, the data in these tabs shouldn’t be too surprising.
+If you are pretty on top of things, these tabs’ data shouldn’t be too surprising.
 If you sell women’s clothing, finding a majority of your audience is women shouldn’t be too far of a stretch.
-However, diving into their other interests will give you more information about who to target with future campaigns or if you have a targeted campaign running, you can check to see if the correct audience is making it to the site.
+However, diving into their other interests will give you more information about who to target future campaigns.
+If you have a targeted campaign running, you can check to see if the correct audience is making it to the site.

 One word of caution, this data is very quantitative.
-It can give you an idea of what your audience is but it won’t give you who your audience is.
+It can give you an idea of your audience, but it won’t give you who your audience is.
 That requires a more one on one approach and acquiring qualitative data about your customer.
 Companies do it all the time by sending out periodic “How am I doing?” surveys.
-It’s a mixture of both quantitative and qualitative that will give you a more holistic view of who your customer and thereby your audience is.
+It’s a mixture of both quantitative and qualitative that will give you a more holistic view of who your customer and, thereby, your audience is.
 More on that in a later post.